 Phyllis (crewed by Kevin) and Spray (crewed by Tom) continued to the IOM, Port St Mary before departing to Peel via Calf Sound.
-After a couple of days a departure, to Northern Ireland ensued with landfall close to Portavogie before sailing along the coast past Donaghadee to transverse Belfast Loch to Carrickfergus Marina.
+After a couple of days a departure, to Northern Ireland ensued with landfall close to Portavogie before sailing along the coast through Donaghadee Sound to transverse Belfast Loch to Carrickfergus Marina.

 Our next departure took us along the cliffs of the Antrim coast, hosting a multitude of different nesting sea birds before our arrival in Glenarm.
 With the Mull of Kintyre insight, we then journeyed north to arrive in Campbeltown after passing Sanda Island to port and Alisa Craig well off to starboard.
-Lots of Gannets were seen en route following feeding, to their breeding ground on Alisa Craig, also famous for the granite used for making curling stones.
+Lots of Gannets were seen en route feeding, before going to their breeding ground on Alisa Craig, famous too for the granite used for making curling stones.
 Alisa Craig dominates the outer Clyde and can be seen for miles and miles on a clear day.

-Once again refuelled, both with diesel and a good meal we set-off up the Clyde with the incoming tide passing Inverkip, Cloch Point lighthouse and Greenock.
-We were met by Douglas to show us the way into Sandpoint Marina (a very little know spot to locals) in his powerful RIB.
-Just on the cusp of the tide, Phyllis touched bottom on the soft sand before lifting again to continue down the short channel to Dumbarton the final destination on the first phase.
-Then treated to a fast RIB ride to get some supper in Holy Loch then catching up with some old friends before returning to Dumbarton.
-We left the marina the following morning to catch the train from Glasgow to home.
+Once again refuelled, both with diesel and a good meal we set-off up the Clyde the following morning, with the incoming tide, passing Inverkip, Cloch Point lighthouse and Greenock.
+We were met by Douglas to show us the way into Sandpoint Marina (a very little known spot really only known to locals) in his powerful RIB.
+Just on the cusp of the tide, Phyllis just lightly touched bottom on the soft sand before lifting again to continue down the short channel to Dumbarton the final destination on the first phase.
+Then treated to a fast RIB ride to get some supper in Holy Loch before catching up with some old friends prior to returning back to Dumbarton.
+We left the marina the following morning, Thursday 27th June, to catch the train from Glasgow back to home.

 Click any Image to View Full Size